What is a Reverse Mortgage Loan?

 The loan is used less often than the other two and is offered by nonprofit organizations and state and local government agencies.

-The loan is designed for just one purpose that’s outlined by the lender.
+The loan is designed for just one purpose outlined by the lender.

 Proprietary Reverse Mortgage

 A PRM is a private loan not backed by the government but instead is backed by private lenders.
-Unlike single-purpose reverse mortgages, PRMs usually don’t come with restrictions on how you can use the equity from your home.
+Unlike single-purpose reverse mortgages, PRMs usually don’t have restrictions on how to use the equity from your home.

 How Much Does a Reverse Mortgage Cost?

-Just like a traditional mortgage, there are several fees associated with getting a reverse mortgage.
+Like a traditional mortgage, several fees are associated with getting a reverse mortgage.

-Closing costs for a reverse mortgage stand out because they are not cheap, but the majority of HECM mortgages allow homeowners to roll the costs into the loan.
+Closing costs for a reverse mortgage stand out because they are not cheap, but most HECM mortgages allow homeowners to roll the costs into the loan.

 That way, you don't have to shell out the money upfront.